Having a family history of osteoporosis. If your mother, father, or a sibling has been diagnosed

 with osteoporosis or has had broken bones from a minor injury, you are

 more likely to get osteoporosis.

 Completing menopause.
 Estrogen protects women from bone loss, and estrogen

 levels drop after menopause.
 Women whose ovaries aren't working properly or have been removed also are at risk because of lower estrogen

 Heavy alcohol use can decrease bone formation, and it

 increases the risk of falling.
-Heavy alcohol use is more than 2 drinks
+Heavy alcohol use is more than 2 standard drinks

-exercises-such as walking, jogging, stair climbing, dancing, or lifting
+exercises include walking, jogging, stair climbing, dancing, and lifting

 gravity.
 Exercise may improve your balance and decrease your risk of